-Integrated delivery models have been advocated as a way to improve the quality of care for patients with chronic illnesses1.
-While these delivery models have been embraced in many primary care practices, uptake in secondary care settings has not been as widespread due to their complexity2.
-Yet, increasingly, secondary care settings are caring for patients with chronic illnesses1.
-This is partly driven by the growing complexity of some chronic conditions and the prevalence of multiple co-morbidities3.
-It is also driven by some acute conditions being treated more like chronic illness4.
+Integrated delivery models have been advocated as a way to improve the quality of care for patients with chronic illnesses.
+While these delivery models have been embraced in many primary care practices, uptake in secondary care settings has not been as widespread due to their complexity.
+Yet increasingly, secondary care settings are caring for patients with chronic illnesses.
+This is partly driven by the growing complexity of some chronic conditions and the prevalence of multiple comorbidities.
+It is also driven by some acute conditions being treated more like chronic illness.
 Thus, there is a need for rigorous evaluation as to how integrated delivery models perform in secondary care settings.

 The focus of this study is the treatment of lower urinary tract symptoms (LUTS).
-LUTS is defined by storage, voiding, and post micturition symptoms affecting the lower urinary tract5.
-It is estimated that 13%-61% of the general population has some form of LUTS, with the prevalence increasing to over 83% in those people aged 75 years or older6,7.
-These symptoms are often persistent; thus, many conditions associated with LUTS - like overactive bladder, for example - are considered chronic conditions8.
-Moreover, LUTS is often associated with many comorbid conditions (e.g., high blood pressure, diabetes, depression) and can lead to acute events such as falling9.
-Despite this, patients presenting to their primary care provider with LUTS, such as overactive bladder, are often referred to urology or gynecology for diagnosis and/or treatment10.
+LUTS is defined by storage, voiding, and post-micturition symptoms affecting the lower urinary tract.
+It is estimated that 13-61% of the general population has some form of LUTS, with the prevalence increasing to over 83% in those people aged 75 years or older.
+These symptoms are often persistent, thus, many conditions associated with LUTS - overactive bladder, for example - are considered chronic conditions.
+Moreover, LUTS is often associated with many comorbid conditions (e.g., high blood pressure, diabetes, depression) and can lead to acute events, such as falling.
+Despite this, patients presenting to their primary care provider with LUTS are often referred to urology or gynecology for diagnosis and/or treatment.